gustavnikolaj/hijackresponse/README.md

 It's mostly useful for content filters.
-The original use case is injecting an inline JavaScript into all HTML responses in
-<a href='https://github.com/One-com/livestyle'>LiveStyle</a>.
-It is also used
-in a series of transpiler and preprocessing middleware:
+The original use case is injecting an inline JavaScript into all HTML responses in [LiveStyle](https://github.com/One-com/livestyle).
+It is also used in a series of transpiler and preprocessing middleware:

 - [express-compiless](https://github.com/papandreou/express-compiless)
 - [express-processimage](https://github.com/papandreou/express-processimage)